 Frequent speaker on numerous conferences: SECR, C++ Russia, SECON, CppCon.
 Co-author of the course "Основы разработки на С++: коричневый пояс" ("C++ development basics: Brown belt") on Coursera, which was developed jointly with Yandex.

-Philip is the author of the test frameworks Catch for C++ and Objective-C, and Swordfish for Swift.
+Phil is the author of the test frameworks Catch for C++ and Objective-C, and Swordfish for Swift.
 As Developer Advocate at JetBrains he's involved with CLion, AppCode and ReSharper C++.
 More generally he's an advocate for good testing practices, TDD and using the type system and functional techniques to reduce complexity and increase correctness.
 He's previously worked in Finance and Mobile as well as an independent consultant and coach specialising in TDD on iOS.

 Valentin Ziegler is a senior software engineer at think-cell (Berlin), where he has been working for over 9,5 years.
-Valentine focuses on the development of layout algorithms and their integration with intuitive user interfaces.
+Valentin focuses on the development of layout algorithms and their integration with intuitive user interfaces.
 Recently, he became a member of DIN and is part of the German delegation in the ISO committee for the standardization of C++.

 Ivan Čukić is the author of "Functional Programming in C++" published by Manning.